 Making dishes like Quiches can be a bit scary if you are not used to working with pastries.
 Here are a few tips to help you succeed:

 - Resting time is essential for the Pastry.
 If the Gluten contained in the pastry does not have enough time to relax, the pastry will shrink in the oven.
+The butter also needs to be very cold to create a super flakey pastry

 - Give your quiche enough time to bake.
 The filling should not jiggle in the centre when you move the pan.

 - If the fillings turns golden brown quickly, it probably means that the oven temperature is too high.
+Slightly reduce the temperature or the oven, then cover the quiche with aluminium foil.
+Continue baking until the filling has set.

 - Leave the quiche to rest once it is out of the oven.
 This will allow for the filling to set and not be too runny